Apple strikes App Store deal with small developers as it waits for 'Fortnite' ruling - Up News Info

 Apple said the changes will apply to all developers globally, not just the class of smaller developers in the United States covered directly by the settlement.
 The company will also create a $100 million assistance fund for small developers.

 Steve Berman, managing partner of Hagens Berman, which represented the developers in the case, said the settlement would bring “meaningful improvements.”
-(Reporting by Aishwarya Nair and Kanishka Singh in Bengaluru and Stephen Nellis in San Francisco; Editing by Peter Henderson, Uttaresh.V, Shri Navaratnam and Leslie Adler)
+(Reporting by Aishwarya Nair and Kanishka Singh in Bengaluru and Stephen Nellis in San Francisco; Editing by Shri Navaratnam and Leslie Adler)